lee0c/kubectl-watch/README.md

 ln -s /path/to/kubewatch/kubewatch /usr/local/bin/kubectl-watch
 ```

+You can then run `kubectl plugin list` to see all available plugins, and use `kubectl watch ---` as a kubectl command.

 ## Use

 `kubectl watch` will take any arguments `kubectl get` takes.
 It additionally adds a few options which **must be specified before any standard kubectl arguments**.
 Arguments that require values are shown with their default value.